Diagram of steps for recovering data from a corrupted hard drive, including diagnostic checks, repair methods, and data recovery tools.

 Recovery Process

-Once the assessment is complete and you’ve approved the recovery plan, our Data Recovery New York experts will use state-of-the-art tools and techniques to recover your data.
+Once the assessment is complete and you’ve approved the recovery plan, our experts will use state-of-the-art tools and techniques to recover your data.

 Customer File Verification System